Polls show Trump cratering? Not so fast

 That would explain how a candidate like Trump could engender such negative feelings from so many voters and yet still rally enough of them behind him to win.
 It’s not that they like him or even think he’d be a good president.
 They’re voting against the other side of a vast cultural gap.

 It would also cast Trump’s current poll numbers in a different light.
-After all, the election ended nine months ago, but the campaign atmosphere remains: The frantic news cycles; the mass public engagement; and the bleeding over of politics into popular culture.
-Late-night television can feel like and extension of cable news these days.
+After all, the election ended nine months ago, but the campaign atmosphere remains: The frantic news cycles; the mass public engagement; and the bleeding-over of politics into popular culture.
+Late-night television can feel like an extension of cable news these days.

 If his poll numbers ended up being good enough back then, can we be sure they aren’t good enough now?